kidchapo/Spotify-Playlist-Creation-based-on-Deep-Learning/README.md

-# Spotify Playlist Recommendation based on input text by the user
+# Using Deep Learning techniques to create a Spotify playlist based on input text by the user

 For this project, we used deep learning techniques to create a Spotify playlist based on the text input by the user.